joanmaga/Embedded-Software/L5 - Unbeatable Tic Tac Toe/README.md

-# Lab 2: Writing Driver Software for the Slide Switches and Push Buttons
+# Lab 7: Unbeatable Tic Tac Toe

 ## Overview
 * **Algorithm**.
 You will write the software that makes it impossible to beat the computer.